ImanRostam/SciFiUI/README.md

 # Instructions
 Once the program runs, users will be greeted with the view of the blinking stars and moving asteroids as if they are inside the spaceship, *The Grand 3000*.
 Audio files, ComputerSound.mp3 and SpaceShip.mp3, will be playing in the background.

-The red, blue, purple and white spinning scope will follow the location of the mouseX and mouseY.
+The red, blue, purple and white spinning scope will follow the location of the mouseX.

 The bar chart on the right side will change colour base on the location of mouseX and mouseY.
 The bar chart on the control panel section will also move right to left according to the mouseX and mouseY.